 A few words about the operation of these MAPT's.
-First, even though you named a son or daughter, or both, as trustees, you reserve the right to change the trustee at any time.
+First, even though you named a son or daughter, or both, as trustees you reserve the right to change the trustee at any time.
 That means you keep control - they are in charge of the trust but you are in charge of them.
 Secondly, although you cannot take out principal there is a workaround should you need to get money out.
 You are allowed to make gifts from the trust to your children without violating the Medicaid look-back rules.
 These gifts can be for virtually any amount tax-free.

-Any money needed for repairs, improvements or insurance on the house may be paid for by the trust.
+Any money needed for repairs, improvements, taxes or insurance on the house may be paid for by the trust.
 Since the house is in the trust and the money is in the trust this is not considered as taking money out of the trust.
 Further, assets in the trust may still be used for your benefit.
 So let's say you want to buy a condo in Florida.
 The trust buys the condo and, assuming the five years has passed since you opened the trust, it is already protected by the trust from long-term care expenses.

 Finally, many people are understandably afraid of the word "irrevocable".
-However, in New York you may revoke an irrevocable trust provided all the parties named in the trust agree in writing.
+Fear not!
+In New York you may revoke an irrevocable trust provided all the parties named in the trust agree in writing.
 Since it is only you and your immediate family this is generally easy to accomplish.
-This means the MAPT allows you to have the protection so long as you want it and, if you change your mind for any reason, you can undo it - so you always have control over your affairs.
+This means the MAPT is like having your cake and eating it too - you have the protection so long as you want it and, if you change your mind for any reason you can undo it - so you can always have control over your affairs.